Frequently Asked Questions

 While spikes do provide a noticeable advantage in races, this advantage is relatively small compared to the improvements in fitness that most JV athletes can expect to see throughout each season.

-Nike Dragonfly XC's are recommended for those buying spikes.
-Athletes participating in both XC and the track should prioritize getting XC spikes, as XC spikes are a better substitute for for track spikes than vice versa.
+Athletes participating in both XC and the track should purchase XC spikes, as XC spikes are suitable for track, but not vice versa.